SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 `Public` folder which contains the `index.html` file and the `src` folder which contains the `main.js` file.

-Next, we move to the root directory of the cloned repository on the same command line interface by running this code
+2. Move to the root directory of the cloned repository on the same command line interface by running the code below:

 ```bash
 cd celo-boilerplate-web-dapp